leonletto/algo-pfsense/README.md

 not be able to install ECDSA certs on pfSense versions older than 2.4.

 ### Instructions

+* Revert a change to Algo:
+   * A change to Algo (PR [#1675](https://github.com/trailofbits/algo/pull/1675)) has made the generated CA certificates incompatible with pfSense.
+To revert this change, fetch your copy of Algo with `git clone` and run the command:
+      * `git revert -n 0efa4eaf9175f4345fb8d81eb1d3c6205a57048e`

 * Edit the Algo `config.cfg`:
    * Add a user named `router` in addition to any other users you create.